ndsev/erdblick/README.md

 > **Note ⚠️:** While the mature product envisions a rich UI with the ability
 > to edit and toggle multiple style sheets, the current alpha version loads
-> its style sheet from the hard-coded path [static/styles/demo-style.yaml](static/styles/demo-style.yaml).
+> its style sheet from the hard-coded path [styles/default-style.yaml](styles/default-style.yaml) bundled in `/bundle/styles`.

 Each rule within the YAML `rules` array can have the following fields.
 Any field marked with __`*`__ is optional: